-Learn how to make the traditional Mexican cajeta recipe.
-This slow-cooked recipe is worth every minute, you love drizzling it over all your favorite desserts.
+Learn how to make the authentic Mexican cajeta recipe (goats milk caramel sauce) .
+This slow-cooked recipe is worth every minute.
+You’ll love drizzling it over all your favorite desserts just like dulce de leche!

 What is Cajeta